gephi/gephi-documentation/gephi-desktop/docs/Plugins/Preview_renderer.md

 The default renderers can be overridden or extended.
 Extend or replace an existing renderer

 To extend or completely replace a default Renderer by your own implementation, create a new Renderer and set the annotation like below.
-In addition add [[Preview Plugin]] module as a dependency.
+In addition, add `preview-plugin` module as a dependency.

 `@ServiceProvider(service=Renderer.class, position=XXX) public class MyRenderer extends NodeRenderer`